bitovi/academy/src/react/11-class-components-vs-hooks.md

-@page learn-react/class-components-vs-hooks Class components vs hooks
+@page learn-react/class-components-vs-hooks Class Components vs Hooks
 @parent learn-react 11

 @description Learn how to use React hooks to make functional components more powerful.